This $130 Shelving System Is the Focal Point of Our Style Editor’s Living Room

 Enter: the local lumberyard, where they scored two pieces of unfinished pinewood for just $15 each to match their preowned shelves.
 Next, a trip to Home Depot provided the rest of the supplies needed to create the massive shelf wall they envisioned—three upright shelving tracks, 12 twin track brackets, and nine toggle anchors.

 With a little help from an experienced builder friend and a trusty drill and measuring tape, the 5 1/2-foot-tall system started to take shape.
 “Measure twice, drill once!”
 Stevens says, laughing.
 “It’s important to be sure of your desired height and width before you start so mistakes aren’t made.”
-(You can find Domino’s step-by-step guide to installing shelves here.)
+(You can find Domino’s step-by-step guide to installing the similar Elfa shelves here.)

 What resulted was not only a utilitarian storage system sturdy enough to withhold more shopping finds, but also an update on the classic gallery wall that acts as the apartment’s centerpiece above the entertainment hub.
 Below, Stevens outlines her top tips for styling (and restyling) shelf systems, keeping practicality top of mind.